 Each year more than 12 million job seekers are hired by/through staffing firms.
 More than 75% of temporary employees from staffing firms end up receiving a direct employment offer from the client company.

-One of the impressive things about this list is that all eight companies on it have achieved rankings on Entrepreneur magazine’s Franchise 500 list.
+One of the impressive things about this list is that all but one of the eight companies on it have achieved rankings on Entrepreneur magazine’s Franchise 500 list.

-Here are our picks for the top staffing/recruiting franchises of 2018:
+Here are the top 8 staffing/recruiting franchises of 2019:

 1. Express Employment Professionals

 Express Employment Professionals got its start in 1983 when Robert Funk and William Stoller started the company with the simple vision to “help as many people as possible find good jobs by helping as many clients as possible find good people.”

 Express is all about providing temporary and flexible staffing, evaluation and direct hire, professional/contract staffing, and management consulting for both individuals and businesses.
 The company helps match job seekers to full-time, part-time, and temporary positions that fit their skills.
 The average first-year Express office generates over $1 million in sales and can be started with a total initial investment averaging only $160,000.